Table of Contents

 Apple then released Aperture at a lower price and that started the competition against Photoshop.
 Adobe released Lightroom to counter Aperture.
 By Lightroom 4 it had clearly surpassed the capabilities of Aperture, but Lightroom has never fully matched the capabilities of Photoshop.

 It doesn’t need to, though.
-With Lightroom 5, the program now does almost anything a photographer could want, and you can extend Lightroom with plug-ins for specific capabilities if you want to.
+With Lightroom, the program now does almost anything a photographer could want, and you can extend Lightroom with plug-ins for specific capabilities if you want to.
 In reality, very few photographers need Photoshop today, and for the last few years, my recommendation has been to not buy it until you run into an image processing problem you can’t solve without it.
 Most photographers I know who’s workflow was not Photoshop-centric to start with (because they learned processing before Lightroom or were taught by someone who did) are finding they can live without Photoshop.

 One really nice thing about Lightroom is that if you’re working with raw files, your processing is non-destructive; it doesn’t modify the original image.
 Instead, it’s stored as a set of steps that are applied to the image when needed.
 This means you can experiment to your heart’s content, reset the image back to the starting point, and try something else, all without worrying about damaging the image.
 If you want to experiment on a processed image, you can create a virtual copy, hack away at it until you’re happy, sync the changes back to the first image and delete the virtual copy — or keep both if you want.
 The power and flexibility of Lightroom lets you try things without having to worry about damaging an image and not being able to get back to a known state.

 Because of the capabilities and flexibility of Lightroom, the number of images I send to photoshop for processing today is almost zero.
 99% of my use of photoshop these days is my graphic design and similar work, not photo processing.
 If I run into a problem I can’t solve to my satisfaction in Lightroom, I’ll use a plug-in before kicking the Photoshop program on the image.
 About the only things I use Photoshop for today is panorama stitching (and I could use a number of inexpensive tools to do that if I wanted to), or the very rare occasion where I need to do some really complicated masking and layers — and in practice, almost all of those situations can be solved using Nik’s Viveza or Color Efex Pro instead.
-Prior to Lightroom 5, my printing workflow was through Photoshop because Lightroom 4’s print engine wasn’t as good, but with Lightroom 5, it seems to have caught up, so I now do my custom image printing using Lightroom.
+Prior to Lightroom 5, my printing workflow was through Photoshop because Lightroom 4’s print engine wasn’t as good, but with Lightroom 5 and later, it seems to have caught up, so I now do my custom image printing using Lightroom.